Welcome to the Illinois State Museum's Website for Educators.

 This website, which was developed to celebrate the Illinois Bicentennial, features objects from the Illinois State Museum and museums across the State.
 The Illinois State Museum periodically uploads additional objects from its Illinois Legacy Collection.

-This dynamic exhibition, features highlights from the entries received and will reflect new submissions as they come into the Museum.
+This exhibition, features entries received in the Museum.
 The title, inspired by Daniel Defoe’s 1722 book Journal of a Plague Year, was chosen to put the current COVID-19 pandemic in the context of historical pandemics, or "plagues," as well as allude to a common feeling, popularized in the media, that this year's pandemic and its fallout have made 2020 extraordinarily challenging.

 Springfield-based photographer Zach Adams was one of the first people to submit to the ISM's collecting initiative.
-Initially, he began by documenting life at home with his daughter during the quarantine.
-He then expanded his subject matter to include images of local protests and rallies.
-The ISM's front porch serves as the backdrop for several of his images that document Springfield's demonstrations on equal justice.
+He expanded his subject matter to include images of local protests and rallies.
+The ISM's front porch served as the backdrop for several of his images that document Springfield's demonstrations on equal justice.